-- 1. examine the nature and scope of business economics. - 2. analyse how consumers try to maximize their satisfaction by spending on different goods. - 3. evaluate the relationship between inputs used in production and the resulting outputs and costs. - 4. analyse and interpret various facets of and pricing under different market situations. - 5. relate the contemporary issues and applications in micro economics.
+- 1. explain the nature and scope of Business Economics. - 2. analyse how consumers try to maximize their satisfaction by spending on different goods. - 3. identify the relationship between inputs used in production and the resulting outputs and costs. - 4. analyse and interpret various facets of and pricing under different market situations. - 5. analyse about the contemporary issues and applications in Micro Economics.

-Unit Unit wise weightage of marks (in %) C&K A&A Unit 1: Introduction to Business Economics 10 $\checkmark$ V Unit 2: Consumer Behaviour 25 √ √ Unit 3: Production and Cost 25 √ √ Unit 4: Market Structures 25 $\checkmark$ $\sqrt{}$ Unit 5: Contemporary Issues and applications 15 V √
+Unit Unit wise weightage of marks (in %) C&K A&A Unit 1: Introduction to Business Economics 10 $\sqrt{}$ \checkmark Unit 2: Consumer Behaviour 25 V V Unit 3: Production and Cost 25 √ V Unit 4: Market Structures 25 √ \checkmark Unit 5: Contemporary Issues and applications 15 √ √